Terms and Conditions

 initial event of a chargeback being raised, Trustist Payments Limited reserves

-the right to claim the amount of the disputed transaction plus admin fees of
+the right to claim the amount of the disputed transaction plus admin fees

 5.2.2.